Kingxukai/linux/Documentation/trace/rv/monitor_synthesis.rst

   }

 Effectively, whenever `PAGEFAULT` is updated with a call to `ltl_atom_update()`, `RT` is also fetched.
-Thus, the LTL specification can be verified without tracing `RT` everywhere.
+Thus, the woke LTL specification can be verified without tracing `RT` everywhere.

 For atomic propositions which act like events, they usually need to be set (or